webdesignsbytom/webdesignsbytom/README.md

 ## Interests
 - **Arduino Robotics**: I especially enjoy combining my love of electrical engineering and programming, so C/C++ based Arduino projects are a big hobby of mine.
 - **AI Robot Intergration**: Using Jupyter labs and various networks to control and train various robots.
+- **JS Gaming**: Creating fun 2D adventure or platform games.
+A 2D isometric city is my goal.
 - **Fine Woodworking and Epoxy Resin Art**: I create epoxy resin art pieces and fine woodworking projects.
 You can check out my work on [TavyEpoxy](https://instagram/tavyepoxy).
 - **Amateur Rocket Building**: I’m an amateur rocket builder with designs available for anyone interested.
-- **Travel and Scuba Diving**: I love traveling and scuba diving, exploring new places and underwater worlds.

 ## Extra-curricular
 - I create Arduino circuit board instructions [Arduino Projects](https://www.hackster.io/webmailhostwebdesignbytom).
-- Developing a custom robot arm with camera and AI, control link coming soon.
 - Part of a team working on myecoapp.org charity.
-- Scuba diver

-## 🌱 I'm currently studying: ...
-  - Networking systems
-  - Rocketry
-  - Thundaga
+-
+- **Travel and Scuba Diving**: I love traveling and scuba diving, exploring new places and underwater worlds.